plan44/p44mbrd/README.md

 ## Try it out

-plan44.ch provides RaspberryPi images named P44-DSB-X and P44-LC-X which contain a complete OpenWrt, with vdcd and p44mbrd installed and fully configured as a digitalSTROM bridge or a standalone light controller with matter support.
+plan44.ch provides RaspberryPi images named P44-DSB-X and P44-LC-X which contain a complete OpenWrt, with vdcd and p44mbrd installed and fully configured as a Digital Strom bridge or a standalone light controller with matter support.
 You can download one of these from [plan44.ch/automation/p44-dsb-x.php](https://plan44.ch/automation/p44-dsb-x.php) or [plan44.ch/automation/p44-lc-x.php](https://plan44.ch/automation/p44-lc-x.php), copy it to a SD Card and use it with a RPi B, B+, 2,3 and 4.
 Note that the downloaded images are not always the most current version, so use the built-in "check for update" to get the latest version.
 Details see https://plan44.ch/p44-techdocs/en/matter/beta_readme/.

 ## Build it for OpenWrt Linux